 Max Total will keep you engaged with all of the technology built-in with the touchscreen and apps available.
 There is no shortage of content when it comes to working out.

 I love the full-body nature of the machine and the fact that you can strengthen your core.
 If you are in the market for an efficient workout you can do at home on your own time; I encourage you to take a closer look at Max Total.

-If you are interested in more information or want to check out the complete line of Max Trainers, be sure to click below, and you will be direct to Bowflex.
+If you are interested in more information or want to check out the complete line of Max Trainers be sure to click below and you will be directed to the Bowflex website.

 Thank you for stopping by, and please let me know if you have any questions or comments.

 - Available Features - 95%95%